Children's vision screening

 This means your child will need to be re-checked by having the test repeated at a later date.

-There can be many reasons for this, like your child losing concentration on the day and not being able to complete the test.
+There can be many reasons for this.
+For example, your child may have lost concentration on the day and not being able to complete the test.

 Last updated: